gitlabhq/gitlabhq/doc/pages/README.md

 The example below doesn't use any static site generator, but simply moves all files from the root of the project to the `public/` directory.
-The `.public` workaround is so `cp` doesn’t also copy `public/` to itself in an infinite loop.
+The `.public` workaround is so `cp` doesn't also copy `public/` to itself in an infinite loop.

 ```yaml